AOrto/AOrto.github.io/README.md

-If you see this, ask President Orton: why he isnt a mother
+If you see this, ask President Orton: What he thinks will cause the next Global extinction?
 ---

 For any questions, please contact The Missionaries at (559)231-0649